Lebanon:Operations of the Islamic Resistance on Wednesday, J...

 In support of our defiant Palestinian people in the Gaza Strip, and as part of backing its daring and honorable resistance:

-- And in retaliation for the “Israeli” aggression and assassination in the Hosh area in the southern Lebanese city of Tyre, the Islamic Resistance fighters shelled the headquarters of the 769th Brigade, located in the “Kiryat Shmona” Barracks with Falaq missiles.
+- And in retaliation for the “Israeli” aggression on resilient southern villages and safe civilian homes particularly in the villages of Tayr Harfa and Taybeh, the Islamic Resistance fighters targeted a number of buildings in which “Israeli” troops are stationed in at the “Shtula” settlement with the appropriate weapons.

-- The Islamic Resistance fighters targeted the Al-Raheb Site with artillery shells, scoring direct hits.

-- And in retaliation for the “Israeli” aggression and assassination in the Hosh area in the southern Lebanese city of Tyre, the Islamic Resistance fighters shelled at 6:37 p.m. the headquarters of the Land Forces battalion in “Kela” Barracks with dozens of Katyusha rockets.
+- And in retaliation for the “Israeli” assassination in the Saboura area on the Beirut-Damascus Highway, the Islamic Resistance fighters initiated an aerial operation with a swarm of offensive drones on the headquarters of the Artillery Regiment of the 210th Division in the “Yarden” Barracks, targeting the positions and settlements of its officers and soldiers, scoring a direct hit and resulting in numerous deaths and injuries.

-- And in retaliation for the “Israeli” aggression and assassination in the Hosh area in the southern Lebanese city of Tyre, the Islamic Resistance fighters shelled at 6:43 p.m. the “Zar’it” Barracks with Burkan rockets.

-- The Islamic Resistance fighters targeted at 7:00 p.m. the technical equipment at the Birket Risha Site with the appropriate weapons.
+- The Islamic Resistance fighter targeted at 10:20 p.m. a gathering of “Israeli” troops between the Al-Ramtha and Al-Summaqa Sites in the occupied Lebanese Kfarchouba Hills using rocket artillery, scoring direct hits.

 {And victory comes only from Allah – the Almighty, All-Wise.}